microtrain/bootcamp/16-Ionic/02-UsersApp.md

 ```
 ## Add the Authentication logic from the ionicAuth app

-## Create a users page and wire it into navigation.

-1. Import the UserProvider (aka Service in Angular)
+1. Import the AuthProvider (aka Service in Angular)
 2. Import the User schema/model
 3. Declare users as an Array containing user objects
-4. Inject the UserProvider
+4. Inject the AuthProvider
 5. Create a wrapper for the users provider
 6. call the getUsers() wrapper

+## Create a users page and wire it into navigation.

+1. Import the UserProvider (aka Service in Angular)
+2. Declare users as an Array containing user objects
+3. Inject the UserProvider
+4. Create a wrapper for the users provider
+5. call the getUsers() wrapper

 ```sh
 ionic generate page users